Xinyu Jiangxi, China Travel Guide

 Use Chinese apps like Dianping (大众点评) to find well-regarded restaurants and read reviews.

-Look for dishes featuring produce in season for the freshest and most flavorful meals.
+Look for dishes featuring fresh seasonal fruits and vegetables for the freshest and most flavorful meals.